 Sesame seeds: This adds nuttiness to the murukku.
 You may replace it with cumin seeds as well.

-Tips to make perfect butter murukku in an air fryer
+Tips to make perfect butter murukku

 It is important to note that each brand of air fryer takes different times to cook.
 Keep an eye after around 5 or 6 minutes to make sure the murukku does not burn.